21nOrg/docs/docs/intro.md

 ### Key features

 1. **Fastest capture ever built**: Don't take our word for it.
 See it for yourself [here](https://www.youtube.com/watch?v=7KHEG8QSv6w).
-2. **Web clipper extension**: We built the most robust web clipper extensiont that can...
+2. **Web clipper extension**: We built a robust web clipper extension that can…
-   1. Highlight text on web pages and retains the highlights when coming back to the web page.
+   1. Highlight text on web pages and retain the highlights when coming back to the web page.
-   2. Save information from web using screenshots.
+   2. Capture content from the web using screenshots.
-   3. Bookmark video timestamps, add notes on Youtube.
+   3. Bookmark video timestamps and add notes on YouTube.
-   4. Save tweets, linkedin posts and other social media posts from every major social media platform.
-See list [here](memotron/web-clipper/social-clipping).
+   4. Save Tweets, LinkedIn posts, and other social content from major platforms.
+See the list [here](/memotron/web-clipper/social-clipping).
    5. Sync Kindle books and highlights with a single click.
-   6. Plug your memory into AI chats and NotebookLM notebooks _(coming soon...)_
+   6. Plug your memory into AI chats and NotebookLM notebooks _(coming soon)_.
 3. **Link to curate**: Organization captured information was always the challenging and most time-consuming process in knowledge management.
 But, not with Memotron.
-Memotron's direct linking and [link to curate](memotron/core#link-to-curate) features makes organization indivisible from capture itself.
+Memotron's direct linking and [link to curate](/memotron/core#link-to-curate) features makes organization indivisible from capture itself.
 4. **Audio transcription, PDF highlighting and more**: Audio, PDF, web highlights etc are all first-class information in Memotron.
 This unlocks whole new possibilities of capturing and linking information.
-5. **Anti productivity**: Don't get trapped into the anti-productivity design patterns encouraged by most of the PKM tools.
-Read more [here](memotron/anti-productivity) on how we combat anti-productivity proactively.
+5. **Anti-productivity**: Don't get trapped into the anti-productivity design patterns encouraged by most of the PKM tools.
+Read more [here](/memotron/anti-productivity) on how we combat anti-productivity proactively.
 6. **Offline-first**: Memotron is a truly offline-first tool.
 You can use it without an internet connection and offline-only variant requires no cloud signup.

 Memotron isn't just about managing information - it's a tool for reflection, personal growth, and mental well-being.
 By providing a space to explore your inner world, process complex feelings, and gain deeper self-understanding, Memotron supports your journey towards a more fulfilling life.